dockstore/dockstore-documentation/docs/advanced-topics/organizations-and-collections.rst

 from the collections page.

 Note that you have the option of adding a specific version of a workflow rather than the workflow as a whole.
-For information on why you might want to do this, please refer to the :ref:`FAQ <how-do-i-use-the-dockstore-cli-on-a-mac>` .
+For information on why you might want to do this, please refer to the :ref:`FAQ <why-would-i-want-to-add-a-specific-version-of-a-workflow-to-a-collection>` .

 Events
 ------